pruje/docker-proxy-nginx/README.md

 # Nginx proxy for docker containers

+# WARNING: This project is deprecated, as many better solutions exists today

 When running multiples web containers on a same machine, you must set a reverse proxy.
 This project aims to configure a simple nginx proxy.